Saving On Credit Card Processing Without Switching Providers

 Support for some high-risk industries

-Free virtual terminal (with an annual maintenance fee of $79)
+Free virtual terminal (with an annual maintenance fee)

 Get a free card swiper from Square at no cost when you create a free account.
 Claim your card reader.